-Note: I was surprised it didn’t weigh more.
+I was surprised it didn’t weigh more.
 The actual food weighs less than 3.7 pounds, as the food containers contribute to the total weight.
-I left out condiments like salad dressing and mustard.
+Although I did leave out condiments like salad dressing and mustard.

-Oh, and this was just a random day of eating.
-Some days I eat more, some days less.
+Note: this was just a random day of eating, for me.
+Some days I eat more, some less.

 What have we learned today?

 If we prioritize and eat nutritious, real, controlled energy foods – there isn’t much room left for the energy dense, fake foods.
 You only have about 3-5 pounds to work with each day.

-So… think about it…what are your 4 pounds made up of?
+So… think about it…what are your 4 pounds made of?